stuartZhang/node-web-proxy/README.md

 Done.
 After that,
 1. The HTTP(S) Forward Proxy Cluster is accessible through the URL: http://<*your ip address*>:5555
-1. The VPN client listening on the port 1080 is depended on by the HTTP(S) Forward Proxy Cluster.
-That's to say, the HTTP(S) Forward Proxy Cluster relays some of requests to the VPN client.
+1. The acceleration client listening on the port 1080 is depended on by the HTTP(S) Forward Proxy Cluster.
+That's to say, the HTTP(S) Forward Proxy Cluster relays some of requests to the acceleration client.
 1. Last but not least, your web browser must be configured to put the HTTP(S) Forward Proxy Cluster to use by delivering the HTTP Connect command to it.
 See the snapshot:
 <!--
     ![](./docs/assets/images/instructions1.png) -->